leagregorka/leagregorka.github.io/voluntary-work/index.md

 ## MY ROLE

-The first volunteering experience was the learning assistance and in this role I have helped 2 children with financial and psychological disabilities.
-Besides that, I also organised and led educational group games for children at the school.
+The first volunteering experience was the **learning assistance** and in this role I have helped 2 children with financial and psychological disabilities.
+Besides that, I also **organised and led educational group games** for children at the school.

-While working as the art therapy volunteer I have implemented workshops for people with disabilities, elderly and children, always using creative arts approches.
+While working as the **art therapy volunteer** I have implemented workshops for people with disabilities, elderly and children, always using **creative arts approches**.

 {% include figure.html url="/assets/images/voluntarywork/voluntarywork_3.jpg" derescription="" %}

-As a child-care worker I practiced childcare (newborn babies and infants) and also offered support to recent mothers (postpartum depression, emotional reactions on birth, selfesteem).
+As a **child-care worker** I practiced **childcare** (newborn babies and infants) and also offered **support** to recent mothers (postpartum depression, emotional reactions on birth, selfesteem).
 My work at Tamala also included the organization of 1-day event full of workshops for children.

-As the social worker’s assistant I was responsible for helping in supportive counselling (affirming, challenging, encouraging, informing clients).
-Besides that I also helped enabling social services and benefits in the social services department.
+As the **social worker’s assistant** I was responsible for helping in **supportive counselling** (affirming, challenging, encouraging, informing clients).
+Besides that I also helped **enabling social services and benefits** in the social services department.